reincas/YALIP/README.md

 [Lanthanide-0.3](https://github.com/reincas/Lanthanide-0.3) and the last implementation of the original approach in the repository [Lanthanide](https://github.com/reincas/Lanthanide).
-However, the YALL package is using the matrix elements from the Zenodo repository [AMELI](https://zenodo.org/communities/ameli) calculated and stored in exact arithmetic according to [[2]](#ref2).
+However, instead of computing its numerical operator matrices, the YALL package is using the matrix elements from the Zenodo repository [AMELI](https://zenodo.org/communities/ameli) calculated and stored in exact arithmetic according to [[2]](#ref2).